TristenYim/LabsAP/README.md

 ## More info

 After forking the repository (which makes a copy of my repository to your account), clone the repo to your own computer.
+(Using your IDE ought to be easy.)

 ### For IntelliJ users